Ultimate Oahu Budget Guide: 27 Free Things to Do in Paradise!

 Diamondhead Lighthouse is not open for tours, but a short walk from the beach or the roadway leads to some striking views.

-There are 6 lighthouses on the island, each with a distinctive style, but all with the sense of solitude the seems to epitomize lighthouses.
-Diamond Head Lighthouse, seen above, has the nostalgic look most of us expect, while Barber’s Point exudes the loneliest feeling.
-Pyramid Rock, Makapu’u and Kaena Point have the more unusual modern designs.
-Some are only a short walk, while others require quite a hike.
+There are six lighthouses on the island, each with a distinctive style, but all with the sense of solitude that seems to epitomize lighthouses.
+Diamond Head Lighthouse has the nostalgic look most of us expect, while Barber’s Point exudes the loneliest feeling.
+Pyramid Rock, Makapu’u, and Kaena Point have the more unusual modern designs.

 Visit the most iconic building on the island, Aloha Tower.